ZygmuntJakub/BatchIdsExecutor/README.md

 - A class is created with the function and time window specified.

 ```
-const batchArgsExecutor = new BatchArgsExecutor({ fun, ms: 3000 });
+const batchIdsExecutor = new BatchIdsExecutor({ fun, ms: 3000 });
 ```

-- The first call of `batchExecute` creates the time window and saves the argument to the store of the current time window.
+- The first call of `batchExecute` creates the time window and saves the id to the store of the current time window.

 ```
-batchArgsExecutor.batchExecute(1); // _currentArgs = [1]
+batchIdsExecutor.batchExecute(1); // _currentIds = [1]
 ```

-- Subsequent calls add arguments to the store of the current time window.
+- Subsequent calls add ids to the store of the current time window.

 ```
-batchArgsExecutor.batchExecute(2); // _currentArgs = [1,2]
+batchIdsExecutor.batchExecute(2); // _currentIds = [1,2]
-batchArgsExecutor.batchExecute(3); // _currentArgs = [1,2,3]
+batchIdsExecutor.batchExecute(3); // _currentIds = [1,2,3]
 ```

-- When the time window ends, the result of the function call to which all collected arguments were passed is returned.
+- When the time window ends, the result of the function call to which all collected ids were passed is returned.

 ```
-// All batchArgsExecutor calls invoke one fun call and return value for provided arg
+// All batchIdsExecutor calls invoke one fun call and return value for provided arg
-batchArgsExecutor.batchExecute(1);
+batchIdsExecutor.batchExecute(1);
-batchArgsExecutor.batchExecute(2);
+batchIdsExecutor.batchExecute(2);
-batchArgsExecutor.batchExecute(3);
+batchIdsExecutor.batchExecute(3);
 ```

-- Another call to the same argument will return the value from cache
+- Another call to the same id will return the value from cache

 ```
-batchArgsExecutor.batchExecute(1); // returns after 3000ms
+batchIdsExecutor.batchExecute(1); // returns after 3000ms
-batchArgsExecutor.batchExecute(2); // returns after 3000ms
+batchIdsExecutor.batchExecute(2); // returns after 3000ms
-batchArgsExecutor.batchExecute(3); // returns after 3000ms
+batchIdsExecutor.batchExecute(3); // returns after 3000ms
-batchArgsExecutor.batchExecute(3); // returns immediately from cache
+batchIdsExecutor.batchExecute(3); // returns immediately from cache
 ```

 - Additionally, the class provides methods to delete data from the cache and to reset the cache.

 ```
-batchArgsExecutor.deleteFromCache(1);
+batchIdsExecutor.deleteFromCache(1);
-batchArgsExecutor.resetCache();
+batchIdsExecutor.resetCache();
 ```